dataliquid/json-yaml-validator-maven-plugin/SUPPORT.md

 A: The plugin supports Draft 4, 6, 7, 2019-09, and 2020-12.
 Default is 2020-12.

 ### Q: Can I validate multiple schemas in one build?
-A: Currently, the plugin supports one schema per execution.
-You can configure multiple executions for multiple schemas.
+A: Yes, you can configure multiple executions with different schema files.
+Each execution can have its own schema file and source directory.

 ### Q: Why is my YAML file not being validated?
 A: Check that: